 Before you put the house on the market, you’ll also need to set your asking price.
 Research sales of comparable homes in your area to get a sense of where you should set your price.
 Look for the prices of homes that have similar square footage, bedroom count, bathroom count, and lot size.
 You can even use the Federal Housing Finance Agency HPI calculator to get an estimate of pricing.
 While some potential sellers will use an appraisal to set their cost, you don’t need to take this step.

 Now that you have a rough estimate of the price your home is worth, then you should set your price based on objectives and your own time frame.
+Selling your home without a realtor allows you some more flexibility in your goals.
 If you need to sell your home rapidly, then you might find that it’s worth pricing lower for a quick sale.
 If you can afford to wait for a better price, list a higher price.
 In a hot seller’s market where homes are selling above the asking price, a lower list price may actually give you a bidding war that will end with the home selling for more than its worth.
 Use all of this information to set your price.

 Gather Data and Create a Listing